EdgeSAM: Prompt-In-the-Loop Distillation for SAM: Experiments

 \subsection{Qualitative Results}

 In Fig.~\ref{fig:vis}, we visualize the mask quality of EdgeSAM with one point, two points, and one box as the prompts, respectively.
 Note that \textit{none} of the images are from the SA-1B dataset that EdgeSAM is trained on, demonstrating its zero-shot generalization ability.
-We provide more visual comparisons between SAM and EdgeSAM in Appendix~\ref{sec:supp-vis}.
-We also implement an on-device demonstration application that showcases more qualitative results of EdgeSAM.
-We highly suggest exploring this demo for a better understanding of EdgeSAM's capabilities and applications.